 That way, you can estimate how many real followers the influencer has.

-This is the example of an influencer filled with bot followers.
+This is an example of an influencer filled with bot followers.

 It is mandatory to avoid influencers with this kind of stat as it won’t drive your campaign any result.